PercyNguyen7/Percy-s-Prototype-3/README.md

 ### New Features:
 #### Story:
-- New Ticket Booth that welcomes the player through audio
+- New Ticket Booth that welcomes the player through audio.
+All audio voices are self recorded!
 - 6 Bumper Cars scattered around the park, constantly shouting "worthless"
 - roller coaster floating in the sky